WakiMak/trentent.github.io-forked/_posts/2017-05-11-citrix-storefront-adventures-in-customization-dynamically-configure-features-based-on-group-membership.md

 ---
 As per my previous posts, [dynamically configure Workspace Control](https://theorypc.ca/2017/05/07/citrix-storefront-adventures-in-customization-dynamically-configure-workspace-control-based-on-group-membership/) and [Authentication based on groupÂ membership](https://theorypc.ca/2017/05/10/citrix-storefront-adventures-in-customization-dynamically-configure-authentication-based-on-group-membership/), this post will put them all together and provide a little GUI love to enable showing your options. Â These two features need to be enabled and configured at different times. Â The authentication choice needs to be in placeÂ _before you logon._ Â Workspace Control is configuredÂ _upon logon._

-In order to &#8216;cheat&#8217;, authentication actually uses Windows authentication from your browser to the server-side script. Â This way we can get your account and query your authentication feature group membership. Â This won&#8217;t work with non-domain machines or browsers that don&#8217;t support Windows authentication (Safari?). Â But this is OK. Â For those caveats, we just redirect those users to the explicit logon page anyways, since their user account won&#8217;t be domain-aware.
+In order to 'cheat', authentication actually uses Windows authentication from your browser to the server-side script. Â This way we can get your account and query your authentication feature group membership. Â This won't work with non-domain machines or browsers that don't support Windows authentication (Safari?). Â But this is OK. Â For those caveats, we just redirect those users to the explicit logon page anyways, since their user account won't be domain-aware.

-If you get explicit logon, and then log in, we query the users entitlements for Workspace Control and configure accordingly. Â This allows a much more dynamic method than the authentication feature. Â By doing Workspace Control configuration after logonÂ _we can configure the settings to whichever user you use to logon._ Â So if my account is Explicit Logon, Workspace Control <span style="text-decoration: underline;">Disabled</span> that&#8217;s what I get after the Storefront logon screen. Â However, if I logon with one of my test accounts that has Workspace Control <span style="text-decoration: underline;">Enabled</span> then it&#8217;s enabled when I hit the app list. Â Even though my local user account and my Storefront logon are different I&#8217;ll get the features of the user that logged in to Storefront. Â I think that&#8217;s pretty damn neat.
+If you get explicit logon, and then log in, we query the users entitlements for Workspace Control and configure accordingly. Â This allows a much more dynamic method than the authentication feature. Â By doing Workspace Control configuration after logonÂ _we can configure the settings to whichever user you use to logon._ Â So if my account is Explicit Logon, Workspace Control <span style="text-decoration: underline;">Disabled</span> that's what I get after the Storefront logon screen. Â However, if I logon with one of my test accounts that has Workspace Control <span style="text-decoration: underline;">Enabled</span> then it's enabled when I hit the app list. Â Even though my local user account and my Storefront logon are different I'll get the features of the user that logged in to Storefront. Â I think that's pretty damn neat.

-Ok, so let&#8217;s get to my finished product.
+Ok, so let's get to my finished product.

 I edited the **custom\style.cssÂ** file and added the following: